Marine Ecosystems & Processes

 The course aims to provide students with an integrated understanding of the key abiotic and biotic drivers that shape marine communities and habitats.
 It aspires to give students a framework for understanding the processes that cause marine systems to persist or to change.
 Drawing on course content and wider degree contents, the intent is that students will pull together their wider knowledge of systems and processes into a framework centred on the concept of ‘ecosystem functioning’.

 The module is structured as three types of lectures, as well as a practical component.
 Lectures are on: (i) The main Drivers of Marine Ecosystem Function; these lectures aim to generate in students an understanding of the factors that underpin ecosystem functioning, as well as the factors that can cause ecosystems to change; (ii) Selected Marine Ecosystems (estuarine, mangrove, coastal shelf seas, pelagic, benthic and deep ocean); these lectures aim to illustrate ecosystem functioning, and aspects that affect ecosystem function, in an array of marine ecosystems; and (iii) Lectures on important current Global Impacts on the functioning of marine ecosystems: climate change, ocean acidification, invasive species, coastal development and fisheries disturbance.
-A practical component explores the general public’s willingness to pay for conserving the biodiversity that underpins marine ecosystem functioning.
-In three practicals the survey is made, analysed and presented (oral group presentation and poster presentation).
+A practical component explores functional diversity in a coral reef setting, through analysis of published data.
+In three practicals the dataset is processed, analysed and presented (poster presentation).

 The module takes as an over-arching theme the concepts of ecosystem functioning and ecosystem services.
 It commences with 5 introductory lectures that illustrate the factors that underpin ecosystem functioning, as well as factors that can cause ecosystems to change.
 The key corner-stones that underpin ecosystem processes are detailed.
 A particular focus is made on exploring the role of biodiversity in maintaining ecosystem functions and services.
 Drivers of ecosystem change and resistance to change are considered in the contexts of ecosystem resilience, system vulnerability and ecosystem regime-shifts.
 The role of biodiversity in maintaining resilience in marine systems is examined.
 Factors that determine secondary production of systems are considered, with particular focus on fisheries, marie vertebrates, zooplankton and marine benthos.